zerotier/ZeroTierOne/netcon/README.md

     curl http://NETCON.INSTANCE.IP:8080/README.md

 Replace *NETCON.INSTANCE.IP* with the IP address that *zerotier-netcon-service* was assigned on the virtual network.
 (This is the same IP you pinged in your first test.)
 If everything works, you should get back a copy of ZeroTier One's main README.md file.

+# Installing in a Docker Container (or any other container engine)

+If it's not immediately obvious, installation into a Docker container is easy.
+Just install *zerotier-netcon-service*, *libzerotierintercept.so*, and *liblwip.so* into the container at an appropriate location.
+We suggest putting it all in */var/lib/zerotier-one* since this is the default ZeroTier home and will eliminate the need to supply a path to any of ZeroTier's services or utilities.
+Then, in your Docker container entry point script launch the service with *-d* to run it in the background, set the appropriate environment variables as described above, and launch your container's main application.

+The only bit of complexity is configuring which virtual network to join.
+ZeroTier's service automatically joins networks that have *.conf* files in *ZTHOME/networks.d* even if the *.conf* file is empty.
+So one way of doing this very easily is to add the following commands to your Dockerfile or container entry point script:

+    mkdir -p /var/lib/zerotier-one/networks.d
+    touch /var/lib/zerotier-one/networks.d/8056c2e21c000001.conf

+Replace 8056c2e21c000001 with the network ID of the network you want your container to automaticlaly join.

+Now your container will automatically join the specified network on startup.
+Authorizing the container on a private network still requires a manual authorization step either via the ZeroTier Central web UI or the API.
+We're working on some ideas to automate this via bearer token auth or similar since doing this manually or with scripts for large deployments is tedious.
+We'll have something in this area by the time Network Containers itself is ready to be pronounced no-longer-beta.